Updated: 2 days ago

 And in that process we can lose touch with what truly matters.....we can lose touch with our soul.
 We can be so super focused on finding and becoming extraordinary that we don't notice the life that we are living right at this moment.
 Sometimes we have to slow down and quit reaching for the stars, put our feet to the earth, and notice the warmth in our friends smile.

 To me ordinary does not mean boring or regular or mundane.
-It means noticing the way birds make a nest in the same tree in front of my house for the past 15 years.
+It means noticing the way birds make a nest in the same tree in front of my house.
 It means feeling gratitude for a day out in nature learning alongside my children.
-It means finding joy in washing dishes, hanging freshly washed sheets on the clothesline, and planting a summer garden.
+It means finding joy in washing dishes, hanging freshly washed sheets on the clothesline, laying in bed talking to my husband, and planting a summer garden.

 Life is not built out of awards, how many likes we get on a social media post, or how high we climb up our career ladder.
 Life is built out of love and love comes from our family, our friends, and those birds that build nests in our tree year after year after year.